rasmusnuko/SMC0/README.md

 on some feature, e.g. the sound of the synth.
 With this feedback we can begin to (re)design some feature of the product.
 When we have a design finalized, we can start the development of this feature.
 When the development is done, the focus group can evaluate this feature.
-With this feedback, the next iteration can start
+With this feedback, the next iteration. can start